hikreschool/Phoenix-Chat/README.md

     import ChameleonFramework
     import AVFoundation

-Step 18: Go to cellForRowAt delegate method by our tableview and paste this block of code
+Step 18: To configure the display of messages in our tableview, go to cellForRowAt delegate method by our tableview and paste this block of code

         if messageAtIndexPathRow.sender == Auth.auth().currentUser?.email as String? {